leandrocp/mdex/guides/streaming.md

 A transform that needs all content may produce a different result.
 Examples include a table of contents, heading ids that must be unique across the whole response, and numbering shared by several chunks.
-For those transforms, either wait for the full source or keep state outside MDEx and account for repeated tail ids.
+For those transforms, either wait for the full source or keep state outside MDEx and account for any repeated id.

 ## Plugins